sprestage/journey-octoblog-prerelease/source/_posts/2013-04-16-seattle-rails-educational-slash-networking-meetup.markdown

 - Seattle Rails
 - networking
 - meetups
-- ruby community welcome
+- MINSWAN
 ---
 April 16th, 2013

+###Seattle Rails community
-Seattle Rails Educational/Networking Meetup:  This was an evening-long event with two technical talks, dinner, and networking.
+The Seattle Rails educational and networking meetup was an evening-long event with two technical talks, dinner, and networking.
 I was pretty nervous going into this, since my programming skills are rusty at best, and I am completely new to Ruby.

+###MINSWAN
+The Rails community, however, was very welcoming.
+I felt encouraged and came away eager to continue forward learning Ruby and Rails as well as networking with folks in that community.
+"Matz is nice, so we are nice."
+This is a phrase I learned at this event referring to the ruby language designer,  Mr. Yukihiro Matsumoto (Matz).

 <br>
 <center>~ Geeky Mama Mare ~</center>